WUSTL-CSE222-FS18/studio-01-studio1_ha_wenz/README.md

 ***Q1.3 Briefly describe your solutions (use a list) and any strengths/weaknesses you see.***

+1. A watch connect to the cloud that supports document storage and messaging.
+Different groups have different permissions for transferring files to one another.
+File can be transferred with a note through proximity or tapping the user's id and once the file has transferred the watch vibrates and you receive a text or emoji.
+  * Weakness
+    1. Watch provides limited screen space
+  * Strength
+    1. Portable

+1. A computer program that stores and send files through email.
+Once sent and received by the other party, the screen blinks.

 ## Part 1.5: Feedback (10 minutes total)

 Meet with your corresponding group again.
 And, again, select which set will be Designers first.